GovTechSG/adex-ug/FAQs/Messaging.md

 Check the connection settings on your client and ensure that the passwords are entered correctly.

 Check your SSL certificates are in valid format.
-Refer to [this page](https://www.ssl247.com/kb/ssl-certificates/troubleshooting/certificate-matches-private-key) on how to check.
+Refer to [this page](https://www.sslshopper.com/article-most-common-openssl-commands.html) on how to check.

 For example, check the private key file is ok using this command:

-openssl rsa –noout –modulus –in <file>.key | openssl md5
+openssl rsa –noout –modulus –in private.key | openssl md5

+For example, to see the details like validity of the client cert, use this command:

+openssl x509 -text -noout -in cert.pem

+In some cases, if you downloaded the certs from the ADEX portal as a zip file, after extracting, you may have to rename .txt to .pem.

 ## Any authentication needed for MQTT connection?

 Valid SSL certs generated from ADEX portal is required to connect.